 We have an insider trading policy, which, among other things, prohibits our senior officers, which includes those team members in positions at the Vice President and above level, and the members of our Board from engaging in any speculative transactions or in transactions that attempt to hedge or offset any decrease in the market value of our securities, including but not limited to put options, prepaid variable forwards, equity swaps and collars.
 Additionally, our insider trading policy prohibits senior officers, including our NEOs, and directors from engaging in short sales of our securities or engaging in transactions involving Company-based derivative securities, including, but not limited to, trading in Company-based put option contracts, transacting in straddles, and the like.
 All other employees are strongly discouraged from engaging in the transactions described above.
 We also have a policy that prohibits senior officers and members of our Board from holding Company securities in a margin account or otherwise pledging Company securities as collateral for a loan.
-Arrangements for pledges of Company securities that were in place prior to the adoption of the policy are excluded from this prohibition.
 All other employees are strongly discouraged from engaging in the transactions described above.